Taxation of pension death benefits

 9 min read

-In this article we explore the four taxes that can be applied to pension death benefits.
+In this article we explore the four taxes that can apply to pension death benefits.

 Key facts

-• On death after age 75 the benefits can be drawn down or paid as a lump sum taxed at the beneficiary’s marginal rate.
+• On death after age 75 the benefits can be paid as a lump sum taxed at the beneficiary’s marginal rate.

 • On death after age 75 the benefits can be paid as a lump sum to a trust with a 45% tax charge.